 Claiming finger injury compensation can help to ease some of your problems, making up for lost income and giving access to private rehabilitation therapies to speed your recovery.

 - How much compensation will I get for a finger injury?

 - How do I make a successful claim?

 Can I claim finger injury compensation?

-Claims for personal injury compensation are often governed by precedent and previous case law.
-As such, in claims for finger injury compensation, UK courts have issued rulings that recognise some fingers as being more important than others when considering full use of the hand and fine motor tasks.
+In claims for finger injury compensation, UK courts have issued rulings that recognise some fingers as being more important than others when considering full use of the hand and fine motor tasks.

-- The loss of an index or middle finger which seriously impacts on the use of and dexterity of the hand and reduces hand use will reach a far higher settlement valuation and would usually be settled at a minimum of £50,000 to over £70,000.
+- The loss of an index or middle finger which seriously impacts on the use of and dexterity of the hand and reduces hand use will reach a far higher settlement valuation and would usually be settled at a minimum of £50,000 to over £80,000.

 Various issues will decide on an appropriate value for a claim, with the type of finger and how the injury impacts on the claimant being an important factor.
 If a claimant can demonstrate that their finger injury will prevent them from being able to further a specific career path, or prevent them from continuing with previously enjoyed pastimes, a claim will be settled at a higher rate than for someone who is unable to provide such proof.